stackhpc/stackhpc-kayobe-config/doc/source/configuration/wazuh.rst

 In case where you can’t use infra-vms to deploy your wazuh-manager VM but you want to configure host using kayobe, there are some tips (note that depending on your setup this don’t have to always apply):

-* Depending on preferences host have to be part of some group in inventory. ``infra vm`` group still seems as best choice You can use ``kayobe infra vm host configure`` to configure host in this case.
+* Depending on preferences host have to be part of some group in inventory. ``infra-vms`` group still seems as best choice You can use ``kayobe infra vm host configure`` to configure host in this case.
   Bellow tips are based on assumption that infra-vm will be used.
 * user ``stack`` with password less sudo and accessible with ssh keys needs to be present on host.